Microsoft ERP in the Cloud

 Take a look around NetSuite’s web site.
 Can you find a written guarantee of nearly real-time application availability and no more than 5 minutes of data loss?
 Intacct has one of the best SLAs in the industry (see Intacct Buy with Confidence) and they guarantee application availability within 24 hours with a maximum of 2 hours data loss.
 There is a long time between real-time and 24 hours.

-Our unique value proposition is that your Microsoft Dynamics NAV database can be backed up at a secondary data center as frequently as you desire and your budget allows.
-In the unlikely event of a disaster, Microsoft Dynamics NAV could be brought up anywhere with the software you own or rent and a backup of your ERP database.
+Our unique value proposition is that your Microsoft Dynamics 365 Business Central database can be backed up at a secondary data center as frequently as you desire and your budget allows.
+In the unlikely event of a disaster, Microsoft Dynamics 365 Business Central could be brought up anywhere with the software you own or rent and a backup of your ERP database.
 Presumably this would be somewhere beyond whatever catastrophe leveled the primary data center where your cloud infrastructure is hosted.

 If the proverbial bomb destroys your hosting provider’s primary data center yet your business is spared, you have multiple ways to resume operations.
 You own the software and the data is backed up somewhere else as frequently as your budget allows.
 Dynamics could be installed in house, at home or at another cloud infrastructure partner.